• E-Commerce

 Detailed SERP Analysis

-Serpstat lives up to its name by giving some great feedback on current SERPs.
-You can check who is ranking, get some quick analysis on them, and see if where are any special boxes.
-These special boxes can give you an indication of the click through rate for the SERPs.
-If there are lots of featured snippets, then you can expect less people will be clicking on each search result.
+Serpstat SEO platform lives up to its name by giving some great feedback on current SERPs.
+You can check who is ranking, get some quick analysis on them, and see if there are any special boxes.
+These special boxes can give you an indication of the click-through rate for the SERPs.
+If there are lots of featured snippets, then you can expect fewer people will be clicking on each search result.

 Great Site Audit Tool